-Instant coffee is a lot lower in caffeine than you would expect.
-An eight-ounce cup of instant coffee ranges between 27 to as high as 150mg of caffeine.
+It is a lot lower in caffeine than you would expect.
+An eight-ounce cup of it ranges between 27 to as high as 150mg of caffeine.
 Thankfully, you can dictate the caffeine levels depending on how much instant coffee you use.

 Important Differences Between Espresso Powder and Instant Coffee

-- 1. Instant coffee is made in a variety of flavors, unlike espresso powder.
+- Made in a variety of flavors, unlike espresso powder.

-- 2. Instant coffee is great when taken as a drink, while pastry chefs prefer espresso
+- Great when taken as a drink, while pastry chefs prefer espresso

-- 3. Instant coffee is most likely going to be made from Robusta coffee beans, while Arabica coffee beans are preferred for espresso powder.
+- Most likely going to be made from Robusta beans, while Arabica beans are preferred for powder.

-- 4. Instant coffee has a richer taste compared to espresso powder.
+- Has a richer taste compared to powder.